 • Following a heritage lottery grant in 2016, AHHA were able to set up this website, install interpretation boards at key sites, publish booklets for visitors, set up a heritage exhibition and digitally record some oral histories

 • In 2021 – 23, AHHA were delighted to work with Archaeology Scotland on Wander West Ardnamurchan a heritage interpretation project, part of the wider work of the European Regional Development Fund (ERDF) and Historic Environment Scotland (HES).
-This involved working on 10 Adopt a Monument sites
+This involved working on 10 Adopt a Monument sites.
+AHHA were specifically involved with the development of interpretation boards and hubs, with archaeology training projects, community exhibitions and open days.
+We were pleased to assist with reviewing existing surveys of Scheduled Monuments in Ardnamurchan for HES.
+The wider project included traditional rural skills training, part renovation of a blackhouse in Achnaha and support of the new jetty project.

 Contact the secretary at heritageardnamurchan@gmail.com.